ConsenSysMesh/blockapps-web3/README.md

 * `keyprovider`: `function(address, callback)` - used for translating addresses into their associated private keys.
 You **must** pass a keyprovider function if you want to use `eth_sendTransaction` and `eth_call`.
 * `coinbase`: `string` - the coinbase address associated with `eth_coinbase`.
 You only need to specify this value if your app will call `eth_coinbase` via web3.
-* `accounts`: `Array` - the addresses associated with this provider.
+* `accounts`: `array` - the addresses associated with this provider.
 You only need to specify this value if your app will call `eth_accounts` via web3.
+* `host`: `string` - location of the BlockApps server this provider will point to.
+Defaults to `http://stablenet.blockapps.net`

 ### Writing your Key Provider